zhangaz1/.hammerspoon-7/README.md

 **Returns:**

 - the module object, for method chaining.

 ### WindowManager.spoon

 Moves and resizes windows.

-#### WindowManager:bindHotKeys(_mapping)
+#### WindowManager:bindHotKeys(\_mapping)

 _Method_

 This module offers the following functionalities:

 - maximize - maximizes the frontmost window.
 If it's already maximized, it will be centered and resized to be a quarter of the screen.
 - pushLeft - moves and/or resizes a window towards the left of the screen.
 - pushRight - moves and/or resizes a window towards the right of the screen.
 - pushDown - moves and/or resizes a window towards the bottom of the screen.
 - pushUp - moves and/or resizes a window towards the top of the screen.
 - pushLeft - moves and/or resizes a window towards the left of the screen.
 - center - centers the frontmost window.

 **Parameters:**

- - _mapping - A table that conforms to the structure described in the Spoon plugin documentation.
+- \_mapping - A table that conforms to the structure described in the Spoon plugin documentation.

 ### WindowManagerModal.spoon

 Enables modal hotkeys that allow for more granular control over the size and position of the frontmost window.
 Shows a small window that serves as a cheat sheet.
 **Documentation underway**

-### _1Password7.spoon
+### \_1Password7.spoon

 1Password automations.
 **Documentation underway**

-### _ActivityMonitor.spoon
+### \_ActivityMonitor.spoon

 Activity Monitor.app automations.
 **Documentation underway**

-### _AdobeIllustrator.spoon
+### \_AdobeIllustrator.spoon

 Adobe Illustrator automations.
 **Documentation underway**

-### _AdobeInDesign.spoon
+### \_AdobeInDesign.spoon

 Adobe InDesign automations.
 **Documentation underway**

-### _AppStore.spoon
+### \_AppStore.spoon

 AppStore automations.
 **Documentation underway**

-### _Dash.spoon
+### \_Dash.spoon

 Dash (version 5 of later) automations.
 **Documentation underway**

-### _Finder.spoon
+### \_Finder.spoon

 Finder automations.
 **Documentation underway**

-### _Hammerspoon.spoon
+### \_Hammerspoon.spoon

 Hammerspoon (console) automations
 **Documentation underway**

-### _Mail.spoon
+### \_Mail.spoon

 Mail.app automations.
 **Documentation underway**

-### _Messages.spoon
+### \_Messages.spoon

 Messages.app automations.
 **Documentation underway**

-### _Notes.spoon
+### \_Notes.spoon

 Notes.app automations.
 **Documentation underway**

-### _Safari.spoon
+### \_Safari.spoon

 Safari automations.

-**Documentation underway**
+#### \_Safari.modalHotkeys

+_Variable_

+A table of key value pairs.
+The hotkeys to be toggled when the target app activates.

+- Each value is a table (as per the `hs.hotkey.bind` constructor) defining the hotkey of choice.
+- Each key is the name of the function to be executed by the hotkey.
+- No hotkeys are bound by default.
+Leave as is to disable a functionality.

+This module offers the following functionalities:

+- `moveTabLeft` - moves the focused tab one position to the left.
+- `moveTabRight` - moves the focused tab one position to the right.
+- `newWindow` - ensures a new window will be opened rather than a tab.
+Useful when the "Prefer tabs" setting in the Dock Preference Pane is set to "always".
+- `goToFirstInputField` - focuses a web page's first text field.
+- `goToNextPage` - navigates to a web page's next page, if applicable.
+- `goToPreviousPage` - navigates to a web page's previous page, if applicable.
+- `moveFocusToMainAreaAndChangeToABCAfterOpeningLocation` - unfocuses the address bar (if focused) after loading a web page.
+Useful when using Vimari's hints feature, which doesn't work with the address bar focused.
+- `changeToABCAfterFocusingAddressBar` - changes the active keyboard layout to ABC once the address bar has gained focus.
+- `focusSidebar` - focuses the side bar.
+- `focusMainArea` - focuses the main area, that is, the web page.
+- `newBookmarksFolder` - creates a new bookmarks folder.
+Works only while viewing bookmarks.
+- `rightSizeBookmarksOrHistoryColumn` - sizes to fit the first column of the bookmarks/history view.
+- `firstSearchResult` - in a history/bookmarks view and when the search field is focused, moves focus the 1st search result.

 ## To Do

 - Organize dependencies in Spoons.